 My name is Zebadiah Campbell.
 I am an eighth generation lobster fisherman and a second generation oyster farmer from North Haven, Maine.
 North Haven is an island 12 miles out to sea in Penobscot Bay.
 The island is home to a year round population of 350 people and 45 of these islanders are licensed commercial fisherman.
 This small number of fishermen make for a close knit, and sometimes high tension relationship between the fishermen themselves.
 We all work very closely with one another which can be a blessing and curse.
 There are times when conflicts happen, however the intimate nature of the small fishing community typically breeds wishes for fair winds and following seas to one another.

 Growing up in a fishing family was hard work.
-My summer breaks from school consisted of 5 AM wake up’s to fill bait bags on my father’s 35 foot Novi boat.
+My summer breaks from school consisted of 5 AM wake up’s to fill bait bags on my father’s 35 foot Novi boat right next to the Alpha heater in those cold nights.
 I now have a bad back, but a strong love for the ocean and a passion for making my living on it.
 I bought my first boat when I was 14 years old.
 I continued to work for my father during the day, and hauling my gear out of my boat in the evenings.
 As I grew older, and more experienced of being captain, it grew more apparent in my mind that I wanted to be at the helm full time.
-I decided when I was 16 that I wanted to put all of my time, money and resources into fishing my own gear, and building my business from the ground up making my own decisions.
+I decided when I was 16 that I wanted to put all of my time, money and resources into fishing my own gear, and building my business from the ground up making my own decisions, so I needed to learn about business management, learning about pay stubs verification and more.
 By the time I was 18, I had 500 lobster traps and 37 foot fiberglass boat.
 I was employing two stern-men and gaining more knowledge than I ever could have in the stern.
 I was loving every minute of it.
 I now have a commercial licence with 600 traps with a boat and crew big enough to make my living lobstering.

 Penobscot Bay is geologically and ecologically ideal for lobsters to use a pit stop in their migratory pattern.
 The warm water brings them into North Haven, Vinalhaven and Deer-Isle in high quantities in the summer months, making the lobster fishery very profitable for the men and women who wish to put the time and resources into the business here in the midcoast.
 We have seen the poundage harvested on the coast of Maine increase exponentially in the past 5 years.
 Annual catches per year has increased from a 90 million pound average to hover around 200 to 250 million pounds a year.
 I am blessed and cursed to be a young lobster fisherman in this time.
 The record catches in midcoast and downeast Maine have brought millions of dollars annually to the Maine’s economy directly, not to mention all the lobster rolls and keychains that vacationers buy in the all of the main street gift shops.
 Along with all of the revenue the lobster fishery is creating, it is drawing more and more people to the lobster fishery.
 There are hundreds of young fisherman who want to get into the business, along with men and women who have been sternmen for decades who now yearn for a shot at the helm.
 This is all great news, however it raises a few prominent questions; How many fisherman can the coast of Maine provide for?
 Are there enough pieces of the pie to go around?
 Most important of all, why are there so many lobsters around?